stitchdata/docs/_developer-content/import-api/guides/create-import-api-with-stitch-connect.md

       The response will be a [source object]({{ link.connect.api | prepend: site.baseurl | append: site.data.connect.core-objects.sources.object }}) with a report card property.
 Take note of the following:

-      - The `token` property in the `properties` object - this is the access token associated with this Import API source.
+      - The `token` property in the `properties` object.
+The key in this object is the `token_id`, and the value is the access token associated with this Import API source.
       - The `current_step` in the `report_card` object is now `2`, which corresponds to the `fully_configured` step.
 This indicates that the source has been fully configured and you can now push data to it.

       ```json